andyeske/How-to-CAD-Siemens-NX/README.md

 * Learning how to make use of the mirroring and circular patterns tools, both as a sketch and as a feature.
 * Learning how to create planes, at different angles.

-**Session Activity:** Using the tools learned on Session 3, we’ll design two objects, namely:
+**Session Activities:** Using the tools learned on Session 3, we’ll design two objects, namely:
 * A fidget spinner!
 * A Chinese [pagoda](https://i.pinimg.com/originals/30/f0/1d/30f01de48bde58a4acbf565a924a7d35.jpg).